Dniel97/RedSea/readme.md

+**This fork has a bunch of bugfixes and feature additions.
+Check the commit messages for detailed info about changes.**

 If you are a Windows user, you might want to check out [Athame](https://github.com/svbnet/Athame), a graphical music download client.
 It also seems to work well on Mono, if you use Linux or OS X.

 RedSea